herrera-ignacio/algorithms/ds/trees/b-trees/README.md

 ## Overview

-*B-trees* are **balanced search trees** designed to work well on disks or other direct-access secondary stovage devices.
+*B-trees* are **self-balancing tree data structures** that maintain sorted data and are optimized for disk storage systems and databases where large amounts of data need to be stored and accessed efficiently

 B-trees are similar to *red-black trees*, but they are better at **minimizing disk I/O operations**.
 Many database systems use B-trees, or variants of it, to store information.

 ![](2021-08-07-23-35-20.png)

 > A B-tree whose keys are the consonants of English.
-An internal node `x` containing `x.n` keys has `x.n + 1` children.
-All leaves are at the same depth in the tree.
+> An internal node `x` containing `x.n` keys has `x.n + 1` children.
+> All leaves are at the same depth in the tree.
 The lightly shaded nodes are examined in a search for the letter R.

-* B-trees differ from red-black trees in that B-tree **nodes may have many children**.
-That is, the *"branching factor"* of a B-tree can be quite large, although it usually depends on characteristics of the disk unit tested.

-* B-trees are similar to red-black trees in that **every n-node B-tree has height $O(lg n)$**.
-Therefore, we can also use B-trees to implement many dynamic-set operations in time $O(lg n)$.

-* The keys in node `x` serve as diving points separating the range of keys handled by `x` into `x.n + 1` subranges, each handled by one child of `x`.
-When searching for a key in a B-tree, we make an `(x.n + 1)`-way decision based on comparisons with the `x.n` keys stored at node `x`.

 ## Definition